-Sponsors: Sen. Johnson, Jack , Rep. Lamberth, William
+Sponsors.
+Sen. Johnson, Jack, Rep. Lamberth, William

-Summary: Requires the department of agriculture to develop a grant program within the farmland preservation fund for farmland and forestland owners to enroll their land in a permanent conservation easement held by a qualified easement holder under certain conditions.
-Provides that governmental entities are not eligible to participate in a grant program.
-Part of Administration Package.
+Requires the department of agriculture to develop a grant program within the farmland preservation fund for farmland and forestland owners to enroll their land in a Summary:

+permanent conservation easement held by a qualified easement holder under certain conditions.
+Provides that governmental entities are not eliqible to participate in a grant program.
+Part of Administration Package

-Amendment House Agriculture and Natural Resources Committee amendment 1 (005831) Establishes a grant program for conservation easements.
-Allows qualified nonprofit organizations to apply for grants to help landowners enroll their land in conservation easements, with specific conditions for maintaining the easements.
-Clarifies that organizations of apply to apply the properties of the first and the second of the seco government entities are not eligible for these grants.
+Amendment House amendment 1 (005831) establishes a grant program for conservation easements.
+Allows qualified nonprofit organizations to apply for grants to help landowners

+Summary: enroll their land in conservation easements, with specific conditions for maintaining the easements.
+Clarifies that government entities are not eligible for these grants.

-Fiscal Note: (Dated February 16, 2025) STATE GOVERNMENT REVENUE Farmland Preservation Fund FY25-26 \$25,000,000 EXPENDITURES General Fund FY25-26 \$25,000,000 of Agriculture.
+Fiscal Note: (Dated February 16, 2025) STATE GOVERNMENT REVENUE Farmland Preservation Fund FY25-26 \$25,000,000 EXPENDITURES General Fund FY25-26 \$25,000,000 OTHER FISCAL IMPACT The timing and amount of expenditures from the Farmland Preservation Fund for agricultural easements cannot reasonably be estimated.
+The of Agriculture

-OTHER FISCAL IMPACT The timing and amount of expenditures from the Farmland Preservation Fund for agricultural easements cannot reasonably be estimated.
-The Governor's proposed FY25-26 budget, on page B-354, recognizes a one-time appropriation of \$25,000,000 to fund the Farmland Preservation Fund within the Department
+Governor's proposed FY25-26 budget, on page B-354, recognizes a one-time appropriation of \$25,000,000 to fund the Farmland Preservation Fund within the Department

-House Status: 04/02/25 - Set for House Government Operations Committee 04/07/25.
+Senate Status: 04/17/25 - Set for Senate Message 04/21/25.